SymfonyCasts/vue/sfcasts/ep1/child-component.md

-# Cretaing a Child Component
+# Creating a Child Component

 The `products.vue` file is known as a component.
 And, as we can see, a component represents a set of HTML, complete with CSS for that HTML and even *behavior*